Quick facts

 Squill (Scilla siberica) is a popular landscape plant that can be invasive.

-• Often found in wooded areas in early spring, emerging and blooming right after snow melts.
+- Often found in wooded areas in early spring, emerging and blooming right after the snow melts.

-• Please report this species so we can better understand its distribution in the wild.
+- Please report this species if found in unmanaged areas (not in managed landscapes) so we can better understand its distribution in the wild.

 Squill is a spring ephemeral, emerging early and blooming right after the snow melts.
 It is a hardy, cold-tolerant plant, and it has historically been a favorite of gardeners for its striking blue flowers.